 The Measure menu is a great tool for gathering data quickly without saving anything to the map.

-The Measure menu is available on both the web and mobile app, although the tools offered are more limited on mobile.
-Keep reading to learn about how to use the measure menu on both the web and mobile app or click on any of the names of the tools below to jump ahead to that particular section!
+The Measure menu is available on both the web and the mobile app, with some differences in the tools offered.
+Most core features are supported on both platforms.
+Keep reading to learn how to use the Measure menu on each, or click any tool name below to jump directly to that section.

 Topics on this Page:

-To access the Measure menu on the web, click on the Measure button on the left side of the map viewer.
-Some measure tools can also be accessed on the web by right clicking on the part of the map that you want to learn more about.
-Available measure tools will be displayed under the Measure Here part of the menu.
+To access the Measure menu on the web, click the Measure button on the left side of the map viewer.
+Some measurement tools are also available by right-clicking on the part of the map you want to explore.
+These tools will appear under the Measure Here section of the menu.
+You’ll also see the Point Info feature, when you click on a marker.

-To access the Measure menu on the mobile app, tap the ruler icon in the upper part of the screen.
+To access the Measure menu on the mobile app, tap the ruler icon at the top of the screen.
+You can also get information about a location by long-pressing on the map or tapping a marker, then selecting Point Info.

-The Measure menu is divided into three sections based on the object types you can draw on top of the base map: point, line, and area.
-Each section contains options to find out more information related to that type of object.
-Now let's take a look at what each of these tools can help you learn about the area you are viewing!
+The Measure menu is divided into three sections based on the types of objects you can draw on the base map: point, line, and area.
+Each section contains tools designed to help you learn more about the area you're viewing.
+Let’s take a closer look at how each of these tools works.

 Clicking Simulated View opens a new tab with a default wide angle view to the north.